Mental Preparation for Motor Racing

 • You may even be dreading the craziness at the start of the race.

-One thing to recognise is, if you choose to – you have the ability to take CONTROL of your MINDSET about your return to racing.
+One thing to recognise is, if you choose to – you have the ability to take CONTROL of your MINDSET when you race.

-“What will my first race look like?”
+“What will the next race look like?”
 “How will I get back to where I was?”
-“What if my rivals come back stronger than me?” or “Will my injury hold up this season?”
+“What if my rivals are stronger than me?” or “Will my injury hold up this season?”

 I Love Racing

 For many motor racers, getting the motorcycle or motocross bike out and racing is a huge part of their identity.
 It gives them so much.
 The buzz, the anticipation, the excitement, the fear… they love it.
-When they haven’t been able to do it, many have struggled and found it tough.
+When they aren’t able to get on their bikes for whatever reason, they find it tough.

-So here’s a question for you, how do you view your return to racing?
+So here’s a question for you, how do you view your next race?
 Are you excited or worried?

 As with many sports, motorsport is hugely mental possibly up to 90% I’d argue.
 The physical side is demanding agreed, the bike or car is hugely important and the degree of mental toughness also comes into play, and shouldn’t be left to chance.